dmiller/clojure-clr-next/_drafts/2021-08-28-plan-of-attack.md

 | Runtime		| 62		| Runtime support functions							|
 | Standalone	| 23		| BigDecimal, Printf, etc.							|

-The line between Library and Runtime is fuzzy.
+The line I drew between Library and Runtime is fuzzy.
 I included in the Library category objects such as symbols, keywords, vars, refs, atoms, and agents.
 The Runtime category includes the `RT` and `Util` classes that provide code needed, well, at runtime.  `RT` in particular provides a lot of methods that implement Clojure functions such as `first` and `reduce`.
 This area also will also the locus of analysis for and application of _protocols-at-the-bottom_.

 ## Where to start?

 There are a lot of dependencies in this code.
 Those dependencies determine roughly the order in which things can be written.

 The Standalones are a good place to start.
 Not because they are needed immediately, but because they are simple and can be written and tested independently.
-Given that at the onset I will have not have written an F# program more than a few lines long, I need to practice writing and structuring F# code and to develop friendly relations with testing libraries, BenchmarkDotNet, and other niceties/necessities.
-I plan to ditch `BigInteger` for `System.Numerics.BigInteger` and rewrite `BigDecimal` using the latter.
-The only other libraries here are Murmur3, which will be needed fairly early in the process (hash codes for collections), and Printf, which won't be needed for a long time.
-(For the record, I've already completed `BigDecimal` and Murmur3.)
+I will start with `BigDecimal` and `Murmur3` so I can practive writing and structuring F# code--I have almost no experience--writing unit tests, and benchmarking.
+I plan to ditch my own `BigInteger` for `System.Numerics.BigInteger` and rewrite `BigDecimal` using the latter.  `Murmur3` is needed fairly early for certain hash code computations.

-The Collections, IFn, and Runtime categories are incredibly intertwined.
+The Collections, IFn, and Runtime categories are intertwined.
 Much of Runtime needs a certain minimum of collections to exist.
 The collections in turn use code out of the Runtime.
 The support code for implementing `IFn`s needs some collections.
 The collections need `IFn` for things like `reduce` and `LazySeq`.
 Deconstructing and linearising this code is going to take serious analysis of dependencies.

 Once one has the right set of collections, support for `IFn`, and some of `RT`, one can implement most of the Reader code.
 This will also involve much of what I called the Library code:  The readers know symbols, keywords, namespaces, vars, ... .
-There are a few parts of  `LispReader` that invoke the compiler; we'll play some tricks to defer those references.
+There are a few parts of  `LispReader` that invoke the compiler; we'll play some tricks to defer those references until the compiler is ready.
+(And to prevent circularities.)

 And then the compiler and remaining pieces of runtime support.

-## A bad start?
+## an approach

 I'm going to start off implementing the Collections/IFn/parts-of-Runtime with a fairly direct mapping of C# to F#.
-That means interfaces, abstract classes, concrete classes, inheritance, a liberal sprinkling of `[<AllowNullLiteral>]`, etc.
+That means interfaces, abstract classes, concrete classes, inheritance, a liberal sprinkling of `[<AllowNullLiteral>]`, etc.  There are some significant reasons for this approach -- non-trivial amounts of shared code as defaults for operations, for example.
+Some of the new capabilities of F# such as default implementations for interface methods don't appear to be applicable -- differing implementations across categories of collections are a stumbling block.

 I am not starting with protocols.
 I don't know how to do protocols yet.
 I could spend a long time figuring this out and never get to the more critical part of this rewrite, the compiler improvements.
 So I am deferring on protocols for now.
-I am more than willing to do significant reworking of my early code if that is required.
-But I have a suspicion that the final choice of implementation will not require significant rip-and-replace of the early code.
-In the meantime, I will note where protocols are likely to come into play.
+I will do significant rewriting of my early code if that is required.